github/opensource.guide/activities/hello-world/index.md

 Take a look at your GitHub profile and you'll see your new [contribution squares](https://help.github.com/articles/viewing-contributions)!

-If you want to learn more about the power of pull requests, we recommend reading the [GitHub Flow Guide](http://guides.github.com/overviews/flow/).
+If you want to learn more about the power of Pull Requests, we recommend reading the [GitHub Flow Guide](http://guides.github.com/overviews/flow/).
 You might also visit [GitHub Explore](http://github.com/explore) and get involved in an Open Source project :octocat:

 ---